ig-georgeA/Angular-testbed/README.md

 See the [License FAQ and Installation documentation](https://www.infragistics.com/products/ignite-ui-angular/angular/components/general/ignite-ui-licensing) for information on how to upgrade to the full licensed package, if the project is using a Trial version of Ignite UI for Angular, and how to setup your environment and CI to use our licensed npm feed.

+Alternatively run `npm run infragistics-login` for a guided login to our licensed feed.

 ## Additional resources

 - Ignite UI Angular Schematics were used to generate this project and are available for additional commands within the project.
 For more details and how to use them, refer to [Angular Schematics & Ignite UI CLI](https://www.infragistics.com/products/ignite-ui-angular/angular/components/general/cli-overview).